mxriverlynn/mustbe/readme.md

     });
   });

-  // user identity configuration
-  // ---------------------------

-  config.userIdentity(function(id){
-    // determine if this user is authenticated or not id.isAuthenticated(function(user, cb){
-      var isAuthenticated = !!user;
-      cb(null, isAuthenticated);
-    });
-  });

-  // activity configuration
-  // -----------------------

   config.activities(function(activities){
     // configure an activity with an authorization check activities.can("view thing", function(identity, params, cb){
       var id = params["id"];

-      // do some check to see if the identity can
-      // view the thing in question
       someLib.anotherThing(id, function(err, thing){
         var hasThing = !!thing;
         cb(err, hasThing);